Urchmaney/interview_challenge/README.md

-# README
+# Pizza Challenge
- The Pizza Project is a task that encourage the knownledge of trello API and webhook
+ The Pizza Project is a task that encourage the knownledge of trello API and webhook.
+Read more about the task [here](./OfferZen_TechnicalTest_RoR.pdf)

  ## Instruction to run application
  <hr>